 CSAMT is a ground electromagnetic technique that provides resistivity or conductivity data of sub-surface layers.
 CSAMT is conducted using an artificial current source (typically in the frequency range of 0.1 Hz to 10 kHz) as an addition to the natural-source Magnetotelluric method.
 This will provides a stronger and more reliable signal of shallower targets compared to the lower frequency magnetotelluric.

-The equipments used for this survey is Zonge International.
-Consisted of Zonge GDP32IIand GDP 3224-bit, Transmitters GGT-10 (10 kVA), Motor generator ZMG-7.5 and CSAMT coil ANT-1 or ANT-6.
+The used equipment for this survey is made by Zonge International, consists of Zonge GDP32II and GDP 3224-bit, Transmitters GGT-10 (10 kVA), Motor generator ZMG-7.5 and CSAMT coil ANT-1 or ANT-6.

 MAGNETOTELLURIC (MT) AND AUDIO MAGNETOTELLURIC (AMT)

 The equipment applicable for MT/AMT survey is the Zonge GDP 3224 bit and MT coil ANT-4 or ANT-6 of Zonge International.
-For efficient and ease effort in the field we also equipped with latest Zonge Electromagnetic Networ (ZEN)
+For efficient and ease effort in the field we also equipped with latest Zonge Electromagnetic Network (ZEN).

-The ZEN is a high resolution multi channel receiver for acquisition of controlled and natural source geoelectric and electromagnetic data.
+The ZEN equipment is a high resolution multi channels receiver for acquisition of controlled and natural source geoelectric and electromagnetic data.
 MT, Resistivity, TDIP and CR data will be measured and recorded by 32bit analog system and broadband time series.
-Since the equipment is only 6.4 kg in weight, synchronizable with GPS and capable of wireless networking, ZEN is applicable for simultaneous operation of many station and real-time Quality control using Laptop.
+Since the equipment is only 6.4 kg in weight, able to synchronize with GPS and capable of wireless networking, ZEN is applicable for simultaneous operation of many station and real-time Quality control using Laptop.

 TDEM (TIME DOMAIN ELECTROMAGNETIC) / TEM (TRANSIENT ELECTROMAGNETIC)

-The equipments used for this method is made by Zonge International: Zonge GDP32 24-bit, GGT-3, ZMG-3, and TEM coil TEM-3 (This last type is need for TEM survey).
+The used equipment to conduct this method is made by Zonge International, consists of Zonge GDP32 24-bit, GGT-3, ZMG-3, and TEM coil TEM-3 (The last type is need for TEM survey).